LongefayGuinand-Mael/LongefayGuinand-Mael/README.md

 Here, you could find some of my school projects and other personal projects.

 ### Current Projects :
-- **Android, iOS and web application** for school administration, professors and student (code in Dart -> on Flutter)
+- Development of a **Underwater Vehicule** with embedded systems for research (research of components, creation of the hardware & software, PCB development, structural enginering) [*coming soon on my GitHub*]

 ### Past/Finished Projects :
+- **2020-2022** : Work on an **Android, iOS and web application** for school administration, professors and student called AllUni (code in Dart -> on Flutter)
 - **June 2022** : Working on a small **connected greenhouse** (Embedded Systems with a microship PIC18F57Q43 - code in C) [*coming soon on my GitHub*]
 - **January 2021** : Chest Game (code in C) [*coming soon on my GitHub*]